 Cost: $16 to $21 per linear foot installed

 RELATED: 11 Ideas for Better Backyard Privacy

-This unexpected tweak on a solid wood fence is well-suited for Queen Anne or Country French homes.
+This unexpected tweak on a solid wood fence is well suited for Queen Anne or Country French homes.
 A frame of thin slats, made of wood or metal in a crisscross pattern, is installed on top of a shorter, solid wood fence to let in sunlight and maintain a view to the outdoors while preventing unwanted attention from passersby.
 Even better?
 The lattice doubles as a trellis for nearby climbing vines.
-And because the lattice itself is made of smaller slats rather than full-sized wooden fence panels, you’ll pay less for a lattice-top fence than a traditional full-height fence.

-These hardy, bushy plants with green leaves and yellow or brown markings can survive air pollution and salt-bearing winds alike, so popular in places with sub-optimal air quality as well as near the coast.
-They reach six to 10 feet tall at maturity, ideal for backyard privacy with a burst of color.
+These hardy, bushy plants with green leaves and yellow or brown markings can survive air pollution and salt-bearing winds alike, which is why they are popular in places with suboptimal air quality, as well as near the coast.
+Also known as Aucuba japonica, laurels reach 6 to 10 feet tall at maturity, ideal for backyard privacy with a burst of color.

 Cost: $8 to $9 per linear foot

 These tall and striking plants in the grass family around the perimeter of your property look great with Tropical Modern or California Bungalow homes.
 Bamboo reaches 10 to 50 feet or higher to boost outdoor shade and comfort.
 Keep in mind that the more invasive “running” variety of bamboo spreads fast and far, potentially overtaking the land, so stick to the clumping variety that grows in small mounds.
 Bonus: Bamboo repels deer, so your new fence won’t be food for 4-legged neighbors!